juicyllama/framework/common/docs/frontend/core/README.md

 ### Widgets display component

-To use you need to import `WidgetDisplayContainer` from `@juicyllama/frontend-core` and set value of source for widgets data.
+To use you need to import `WidgetsComponent` from `@juicyllama/frontend-core` and set value of source for widgets data.

 ## Styling